suprabhasupi/blog/contents/posts/77-getting-started-with-web3-for-frontend/77-getting-started-with-web3-for-frontend.md

 ## Payment 💰

-Lets talk about 2 payments modules:
+Let's talk about 2 payments modules:

 a.
 Web Payment